 Helping newbies (Aspiring Models) start or build their ports with professional looking images is my specialty.
 My preferred work is Editorial and Glamour with female models.
 I also enjoy working with models that just do this as a hobby.
 I currently don't shoot couples, male models (Sorry fellas), families or children for trade (TFCD).

 I shoot on location and do not have a studio.
 You should expect an invitation for a trade (TFCD) shoot to follow a friend request/acceptance.
-Nearly every question you could possibly have about getting started shooting is answered on my Model Shoots Page.
+Nearly every question you could possibly have about getting started shooting is answered on my Aspiring Models Page.
 All that's left to figure out is when and where.
 So check it out and send me a message so we can do just that.

 5 Quick Tips For Novice Models:

 1. Practice your facial expressions in a mirror every day.

 2. Participate in at least ONE photo shoot every week.

 4. Make your pictures in your social network sites (FB, Instagram, etc.) public.

 5. Make a Model Mayhem List to show what you'd like in your portfolio.